digest007/digest/README.md

 <img width="718" height="807" alt="image" src="https://github.com/user-attachments/assets/c79be5d9-1df7-40f3-bb78-a164d50e2009" />

 # How to make your own in less than 5 minutes

+Substitute 'my-personal-digest' with the name you wish to call your digest, in below instructions:

 ```
 git clone --depth 1 git@github.com:piqoni/go-digest my-personal-digest